The Art of Persuasion

 Ready?
 Set?
 Let’s get started!

 My essay was about the polymath approach to life, but it was also a story of my own attempts to embrace that life.
-Hearing my personal story made the essay feel more familiar to readers:
+It wasn’t just a story, it was my story.
+Hearing my personal story made the essay more relatable to readers:

 Early this year I read the book Range and realized that maybe being so wide-ranging wasn’t a bad thing after all.
 It could even be an advantage.
 It was eye-opening.
 But the stories felt very distant, you know?
 They were about people I would never meet.
 When I finally read your content, I felt relieved because you were very close - just a DM away.